2009 Carfax 400: Summary

 200 laps were run on a paved oval track spanning 2.000 mi.
-Out of the 43 race car drivers on the grid, there were 41 American-born driers and two foreigners (Marcos Ambrose from Australia and Juan Pablo Montoya from Colombia).
+Out of the 43 race car drivers on the grid, there were 41 American-born drivers and two foreigners (Marcos Ambrose from Australia and Juan Pablo Montoya from Colombia).
 There were seven cautions for 36 laps and the race lasted three hours and two minutes.
 Attendance was 103,000 strong and Brian Vickers (driving a Toyota Camry) won the race under a fuel mileage finish.
 The other contenders who finished in the top ten were: Jeff Gordon (lost by 1.409 seconds), Dale Earnhardt Jr., Carl Edwards, Sam Hornish Jr., Casey Mears, Joey Logano, Clint Bowyer, David Reutimann, and Denny Hamlin.
 The pole speed was 187.242 mph while the average speed was 131.531 mph.
 Jimmie Johnson had a dominant run during the closing laps until he ran out of fuel.
 He later admitted that his team was not good on fuel mileage during the race.

 Tony Raines failed to qualify for the race due to lack of speed.
 There were two instances of rain during the race which eventually returned to fair weather.